atdrago/Classified.js/README.md

 and found that [HeadJS](http://headjs.com/ "HeadJS"), at the time, caused frequent errors in Internet Explorer 6 which made sites nearly unusable.

-I created Classified.js because I wanted the `html` class simplicity of [HeadJS](http://headjs.com/ "HeadJS") without the dynamic JavaScript loading bloat and errors.
+I created Classified.js because I wanted the simplicity of customizing an experience from classes on the `<html>` element without the dynamic JavaScript loading bloat and errors of [HeadJS](http://headjs.com/ "HeadJS").